Muezk21/on-the-ball/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# On The Ball Hockey – Web Project

+## Overview
+This site promotes and manages my ball hockey program for kids aged 6–12.
+Built using Next.js with the app router.

+## Folder Structure
+- `app/`: Main app pages and layout
+- `components/`: Reusable components like Navbar
+- `public/`: Static files like images
+- `styles/`: Global CSS

+## Key Files
+- `app/page.tsx`: Main homepage
+- `app/layout.tsx`: Shared layout (includes Navbar/Footer)
+- `components/Navbar.tsx`: Navigation bar
+- `globals.css`: Base styles

+## Current Features
+- Homepage with navbar, welcome message, and slogan
+- Responsive layout

+## Next Steps
+- Add "About" and "Contact" pages
+- Set up form for registrations
+- Connect e-commerce/payment platform

+## Notes
+- Using Tailwind CSS
+- Port may change from 3000 if it's in use
+- Development: `npm run dev`

+## Last worked on:
+**April 11, 2025** — Fixed double text issue, fixed white space at the top issue

+Task for today
+Make some parts of webpage orange, fix linking issue to navbar for about page and then link the rest of the pages.

+# Apr 13 cont.
+Create additional links; registration, contact
+Update about page mission statement

+# Last worked on Apri 13
+Linked each page to function properly (except programs) Edited the entire aesthetic with new colors and fonts on every page for consistency
+Sidenote: learned a little more about reading code when editing footer font, sizing and color.

+# What to cont.
+Apr 13
+Mest fix programs page 404 error; must be called "program" Play around with different font styles do not add images yet look into domain cost